 The banking industry and financial institutions began to increasingly use expert systems to reduce the risks of human mistakes.
-It helped in financial analysis, market analysis, business development, international business, currency exchange, or bank management.
+It helped in financial analysis, market analysis, business development, international business, currency exchange, and bank management.
 Edward Feigenbaum introduced expert systems in 1980, which emulated the decision-making expertise of a human.7

-Dupont built 100 expert systems which helped them save nearly $10 million a year.8 The Protrader expert system designed by KC.
+Dupont built 100 expert systems which helped them save nearly $10 million a year.8 The Protrader expert system was designed by KC.
 Chen and Ting-peng Lian were among the first expert systems that forewarned the 87-point drop in DJIA in 1986.

-In 2003, Hodgkinson and Walker developed a rule-based Expert System to help financial intuitions make underwriting decisions on credit application of corporate loans.9
+In 2003, Hodgkinson and Walker developed a rule-based Expert System to help financial intuitions make underwriting decisions on the credit application of corporate loans.9

-Janulevicius and Goranin, in 2013, built up a risk management Expert System to enable medium and small-sized enterprises to conduct professional data security analysis due to capital constraints.10
+Janulevicius and Goranin, 2013, built up a risk management Expert System to enable medium and small-sized enterprises to conduct professional data security analysis due to capital constraints.10

 Expert systems aren’t a part of the finance sector anymore.
 However, it has been instrumental in jump-starting AI and introducing its application in finance in the modern world.